memgraph/docs/docs/reference-guide/import-data/overview.md

 There are three main methods for importing data into Memgraph:
 * **[CSV Import Tool](/memgraph/reference-guide/import-data/csv-import-tool)**:
-  Memgraph includes the CSV Import Tool which allows you to import nodes and relationships from multiple CSV files.
+  Memgraph includes the CSV import tool which allows you to import nodes and relationships from multiple CSV files.
 * **[LOAD CSV Clause](/reference-guide/import-data/load-csv-clause.md)**: You
   can also use the Cypher clause `LOAD CSV` to load data from CSV files.